 Living in Cozumel Mexico for the last 7 years, I get asked a lot, “Where’s the best place to stay in Cozumel?”
-I usually answer that question with this question: What’s your ideal vacation experience?
+I usually answer that question with this question, namely: What’s your ideal Cozumel vacation experience?

-When deciding on the best place to stay in Cozumel, it helps to understand the island’s three main tourist areas, or “hotel zones” – the North, the South, and “Centro,” or the downtown San Miguel area.
+When deciding on where to stay in Cozumel, it helps to understand the island’s three main tourist areas, or “hotel zones” – the North, the South, and “Centro,” or the downtown San Miguel area.
 All three areas have a range of accommodation styles at various price-points to suit your budget.
 They also have unique characters.
 Generally speaking, Cozumel’s North hotel zone feels secluded and quiet, Centro is busier and full of sights and sounds of life, and the South hotel zone is breezy and beachy.

 First, let’s give some thought to your perfect vacation experience here in Mexico.